thednp/domparser/README.md

 ## Basic Usage
-In your regular day to day usage, you will find yourself writing something like this:

-Let's take a source as example:
+Let's take a sample HTML source for this example:
 ```html
 <html>
     <head>